AdaCore/spark2014/docs/ug/alfa.rst

 As indicated before, tasking is excluded from Alfa, as well as exceptions, pointers (access types), controlled types and interfaces.
 Features of Ada for object-oriented programming and generic programming are included in Alfa: tagged types, dispatching, generics.
-Compared to SPARK, restrictions in Alfa do not target increase in readability, so use-clause, overloading and renamings are allowed for example.
-Also compared to SPARK, restrictions in Alfa do not constrain control flow, so arbitrary exits from loops and returns in subprograms are allowed.
-Note that these restrictions can be detected with a coding style checker like GNATcheck.
+Restrictions in Alfa do not target increase in readability, so use-clause, overloading and renamings are allowed for example.
+Also restrictions in Alfa do not constrain control flow, so arbitrary exits from loops and returns in subprograms are allowed.
+Note that, if desired, these restrictions can be detected with a coding style checker like GNATcheck.
 The following sections go into more details about what is or not in Alfa.

 Function Calls in Annotations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^